- Your State

 In addition, visit these resources to learn more about school choices in Washington:

-Washington celebrated National School Choice Week 2020 with a record-breaking 549 events and activities across the state.
+Washington celebrated National School Choice Week 2021 with 322 virtual events and activities across the state.
 Click the button below to learn more about school choice in Washington.